-Senior Vice President, Cognitive Solutions and IBM Research
+Executive Vice President, IBM

-Prior to this, beginning in July, 2007, Dr. Kelly served as senior vice president and director of IBM Research, only the tenth person to hold that position over the past seven decades.
+Prior to this, beginning in July, 2007, Dr. Kelly served as senior vice president and director of IBM Research - only the tenth person to hold that position over the past seven decades.
 Under Dr. Kelly, IBM Research expanded its global footprint by adding four new labs (including IBM’s first in Africa, South America and Australia), creating a network of approximately 3,000 scientists and technical employees across 12 laboratories in 10 countries.
 Most notably, Dr. Kelly and his team were responsible for advancing the science of AI and cognitive computing through his support for Watson, the groundbreaking system that defeated two standing Jeopardy! world champions in 2011.
 This demonstration awoke the world to the potential of AI.

 Dr. Kelly joined IBM in 1980.
-Between 1980 and 1990, he held numerous management and technical positions related to the development and manufacturing of IBM’s advanced semiconductor technologies.
+Between 1980 and 2007, he held numerous management and technical positions related to the development and manufacturing of IBM’s advanced semiconductor technologies.
 In 1990, he was named director of IBM’s Semiconductor Research and Development Center.
 Between 1994 and 2000, Dr. Kelly held several VP and GM positions across IBM’s businesses.

 Dr. Kelly received a Bachelor of Science degree in physics from Union College in 1976.
-He received a Master of Science degree in physics from the Rensselaer Polytechnic Institute in 1978 and his Doctorate in materials engineering from RPI in 1980.
+He received a Master of Science degree in physics from Rensselaer Polytechnic Institute (RPI) in 1978 and his Doctorate in materials engineering from RPI in 1980.
 He has also received three honorary Doctoral degrees.

 Dr. Kelly has received numerous technical and business leadership awards, including the Semiconductor Industry’s highest honor, the Robert N. Noyce Award.
 He has been recognized with the IEEE’s top award for R&D management, the Frederik Philips Award, as well as the IEEE’s own Robert N. Noyce Award.
 In October 2013, he received the National Academy of Engineering’s Arthur M. Bueche Award for his leadership in driving U.S. semiconductor technology excellence through broad government, university, and corporate collaboration.
 Most recently, he received RPI's Lifetime Achievement Award.